 Sports are currently embedded in the school system now more than evermore.
 Schools are tightening their budgets to cater to sporting activities, and this debate always comes up.
 However, there are different sides to the coin and real challenges facing the education system, as we will discuss.
+For example, many students think, “pay someone to do my homework“, and find different ways to get a good grade without much effort, but that does not mean that the educational system is failing or is at a low level.

 With tightening school budgets, the spending per child on sports surpasses the expenditure per student in the main subjects.
 The spending on sports is typically three times more than the spending on education.
 On average, American schools spend $100 billion on sporting events and over $56 billion in catering for food and beverages.